Airbnb Profit Estimator

 What expenses do Airbnb hosts often forget?

-Commonly overlooked expenses include: higher utility bills (guests use more water, electricity, and heat), consumables (toiletries, coffee, paper products), wear and tear replacement (linens, towels, dishes), seasonal maintenance, HOA restrictions or fees, local short-term rental permits and taxes, photography for listings, and Wi-Fi upgrades.
+Commonly overlooked expenses include: business license fees required by your city (typically $50-$500/year), the insurance premium increase when switching from standard homeowners to short-term rental coverage, higher utility bills (guests use more water, electricity, and heat), consumables (toiletries, coffee, paper products), wear and tear replacement (linens, towels, dishes), seasonal maintenance, HOA restrictions or fees, local short-term rental permits and taxes, photography for listings, and Wi-Fi upgrades.

 How is cash-on-cash return calculated?